Hot or Not: Content Trends Pre- and Post-COVID-19

 High-production content is NOT HOT.
 Pre-pandemic, it was valuable for certain industries; however, now there’s less budgeted for bells and whistles, and more demand for empathetic content.

 High-production content includes any content created with a large production value, such as professionally produced videos or podcasts.
 As the world has adjusted to COVID-19 protocols, there has been a large increase in content created at home.
 Examples include television interviews on talk shows like “Live With Kelly and Ryan” being conducted virtually and musicians hosting concerts from their homes on Instagram and Facebook Live.

 Businesses everywhere have been affected financially by the mandatory closings and other COVID-19 restrictions.
 According to Ad Exchanger, brands leaning into faster, cheaper production may not return to the old way of doing things post-pandemic.

 For more information about adapting to the “new normal” of marketing, check out our “6 Messaging Adjustments to Remain Relevant During COVID-19.”

 Want to keep your business hot?
 One of our strategists can help adapt your marketing plan to keep in line with best practices during this ever-changing time.
-Sign up for a free strategy session here.
+Contact a member of our team today.